demjanp/deposit/README.md

 	E (line 4): pixel size in the y-direction in map units.
 	C (line 5): x-coordinate of the center of the upper left pixel.
 	F (line 6): y-coordinate of the center of the upper left pixel.

+User:

+	gra:[id_usr] rdf:type dep:User
+	gra:[id_usr] dep:username Literal(username)
+	gra:[id_usr] dep:password Literal(password)

+	id_usr is a User specified by username and password

+Event:

+	gra:[id_evt] rdf:type dep:Event
+	gra:[id_evt] dep:time Literal(time)
+	gra:[id_evt] dep:user gra:[id_usr]
+	gra:[id_evt] dep:node dep:Object / dep:Class
+	gra:[id_evt] dep:key Literal(key)
+	gra:[id_evt] dep:arguments Literal(arguments)

+	id_evt is an Event documenting modification of a Deposit graph.
+	The modification occured at time, was performed by User id_usr, on a Deposit Node or list of Nodes specified by node and key.
+	The function performed is specified by the subclass of dep:Event and arguments, where arguments is a JSON encoded list of arguments.

 Locally stored file: